Sarah-Paterson/Animal-Kingdom-Quiz/README.md

 ### Quiz Select
 ![Quiz Select Screenshot](assets/images/question-select-screenshot.png "Quiz Select Screenshot")

 Scroll over your answers and the tan coloring will show which you’re selecting.
-Once you pick, the color will change, revealing the correct answer in dark green along with the incorrect answers in red.
+Once you pick, the color will change to reveal the correct answer in dark green along with the incorrect answers in red and a next button will pop up to continue the quiz.

 ### Add Initials to Save
 ![Initials and Save Screenshot](assets/images/save-score-screenshot.png "Initials and Save Screenshot")